 Medical Editor: Melissa Conrad Stöppler, MD

-Relafen (nabumetone) is a nonsteroidal anti-inflammatory (NSAID) medication.
-Relafen is used to treat inflammation and pain caused by arthritis.
-Nonsteroidal anti-inflammatory drugs (including nabumetone) may rarely increase the risk for a heart attack or stroke.
+Relafen (nabumetone) is a nonsteroidal anti-inflammatory (NSAID) medication used to treat inflammation and pain caused by arthritis.
+The brand name drug Relafen is no longer available in the U.S. Generic versions may still be available.
+Side effects of Relafen include upset stomach, heartburn, stomach pain, diarrhea, constipation, bloating, gas, dizziness, headache, nervousness, skin itching or rash, blurred vision, or ringing in your ears.
+Nonsteroidal anti-inflammatory drugs (including Relafen) may rarely increase the risk for a heart attack or stroke.
 Bleeding from the gastrointestinal tract is another potentially serious side effect of Relafen.

 Relafen may interact with other drugs, including aspirin, certain diuretics, ACE-inhibitors, lithium (Eskalith, Lithobid), methotrexate (Rheumatrex, Trexall), and warfarin (Coumadin).
 There are no adequate, well-controlled studies in pregnant women, and Relafen should be used in pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Use during late pregnancy should be avoided because of the known effects of NSAIDs in the fetal cardiovascular system (closure of ductus arteriosus).
 It is not known whether Relafen is excreted in human milk; a decision should be made whether to discontinue nursing or to discontinue the Relafen.